marcodene/waterMatters/README.md

 ### MongoDB

-Open "config/keys.js" and add your MongoDB URI, local or Atlas
+Open "config/dev.env" and add your MongoDB URI, local or Atlas.

+### Google & Facebook

+Open "config/dev.env" and add your clientID and clientSecret.

 ### Data